yulongl/p2_TrafficSignClassifier/project writeup.md

 I normalized the image data because it can help to avoid very big positive or negative values after the convolution and it's easier for optimizer tp work.

-I also augument the imaghe set using imgaug package.
+I also augument the images using imgaug package.

 ```
 from imgaug import augmenters as iaa